kevlatus/kevlatus.de/public/assets/blog/articles/making-of-flutter-fortune-wheel.md

 3. a straight line from the bottom left corner back to the top left origin

 Drawing this path using a CustomPainter is shown in the picture below.
 I added a border to the surrounding widget to highlight that it still has a rectangular shape, as all widgets in Flutter do.
+In general, this is no issue, but as we will see later, it might complicate positioning, when adding indicators to our wheel.

 <div align="center">
   <img src="/assets/blog/images/img-circle-slice.png">